joao-neves95/learn-server-side/README.md

 # Learn-Server-Side
-These are the resources I'm using to learn Node.js and server-side development
+These are the resources I'm using to learn Node.js and server-side development.

+All of the content here is free.

 ## Labels:
   - :green_book: Documentation
-  - :page_with_curl: Articles
+  - :page_with_curl: Article
+  - :globe_with_meridians: :blue_book: Online Book
   - :movie_camera: Vídeo Content
   - :triangular_ruler: Learn by doing
   - :mortar_board: Course
+  - :globe_with_meridians: Website

 ***